-The course will be held June 6-7, 2019 in the Physics and Nanotechnolgy Building, on the University's East Bank campus.
+The Nanomedicine short course is typically held in early June in the Physics and Nanotechnolgy Building, located on the University's East Bank campus.

-On June 6, seven speakers will present their current research into applying nanotechnology to the life sciences.
-This session is open to all.
+The first day of the short course features speakers presenting their current research into applying nanotechnology to the life sciences.

-The following day on June 7, preregistered attendees will take part in a hands-on laboratory session to learn more about the techniques used in the field.
+On day two of the short course, attendees take part in a hands-on laboratory session to learn more about some of the techniques used in the field.
 This session is intended for those new to the field of nanobio.